 What is it?

-This Tech Lead workshop is a course for Tech Leads by Tech Leads.
-This course focuses on technical leadership skills for Tech Leads through discussion, theory and practical exercises opposed to general leadership skills for Tech Leads.
-We explore the unique combination of skills and experiences that distinguish a “Tech Lead” from a “Leader working in a technical environment.”
+This Technical Leadership workshop is a course for Technical Leaders from an experienced Technical Leader.
+This course focuses on technical leadership skills through discussion, theory and practical exercises opposed to general leadership skills for Technical Leaders.
+We explore the unique combination of skills and experiences that make a “Technical Leader” successful.

 Who’s it for?

-A combination between a developer about to lead their first development team, or a Tech Lead for an existing team.
+A combination between a developer about to lead their first development team, or a Technical Leader for an existing team.
+Your title might be a Lead Developer, Tech Lead, Engineering Manager, Staff Engineer or Software Architect.
 This course will be most useful for those with the opportunity to apply their learnings immediately, or to experiences they can relate to.

 What will participants learn?

-- What makes the Tech Lead unique from other leadership roles
+- What makes Technical Leaders unique from other leadership roles

 - What a Technical Vision is and how to shepherd a team towards a Technical Vision